MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-supply-chain-optimization.md

 Learn about another strategic driver for retail customers: [Building management optimization](./retail-building-management-optimization.md).

-These resources offer guidance throughout the cloud adoption journey in the cloud adoption scenario.
+These resources offer guidance for the cloud adoption scenario.

 - [Cloud adoption strategy for the Retail industry](./strategy.md)
 - [Cloud adoption plan for the Retail industry](./plan.md)